 In an article on brains in progress, the Director of the National Institute on Drug Abuse understands how parents downplay the seriousness of drug use in teens.
 As Dr. Volkow expresses, “Though parents may get frustrated by their teens’ poor decisions at times, they usually forgive them — because on some level adults understand that kids’ internal guidance systems aren’t yet fully functional.”

-However, forgiving a child for teenage drug abuse because their teen brain is not fully functional can be done while taking life-saving steps.
+However, forgiving a child for abusing drugs because their teen brain is not fully functional can be done while taking life-saving steps.
 Appropriate action needs to be taken.

-Given the stark reality of the teen drug statistics available to us today, not taking action when faced with substance abuse in teens is unwise.
-By accessing help for your teen, you can avoid the ugly descent from teen drug abuse to teen drug addiction.
+Given the stark reality of the teen drug abuse statistics available to us today, not taking action when faced with substance abuse is unwise.
+By accessing help for your teen, you can avoid the ugly descent from drug abuse to drug addiction.
 Moreover, you also can significantly lessen the risk of teen drug overdose.
 Isn’t this why you want to get help in the first place?

-Before detailing the signs of teen drug abuse, you need to know the extent of the danger at hand.
+Before detailing the signs of drug use, you need to know the extent of the danger at hand.
 Indeed, the problem of teenage drug abuse in the United States is spiraling out of control.
-Today, you can access a teen drug abuse strategy that works.
-Hence, teen rehab and teen recovery services can lead to a teen drug use solution that results in long-term success.
+Today, you can access a strategy that works.
+Hence, teen rehab and teen recovery services can lead to a solution that results in long-term success.

-Before detailing the signs of teen drug abuse, let’s illuminate the short and long-term effects of teenage drug abuse.
+Before detailing the signs of drug abuse, let’s illuminate the short and long-term effects of drug use.